-With a few simple tips from orthodontists Dr. Fred Garrett and Dr. Richard Boyd at Garrett and Boyd Orthodontics, you can flash your beautiful smile at your date as many times as you want without being worried about leftovers being hidden in your brackets.
+With a few simple tips from orthodontists Dr. Boyd and Dr. Perez-Cisneros at Garrett & Boyd Orthodontics, you can flash your beautiful smile at your date as many times as you want without being worried about leftovers being hidden in your brackets.

 While mood lighting can help hide a lot of things, it can’t get rid of food in your teeth.
 Stick to soft, tender foods so you can smile with confidence all night long.
 Pasta, mashed potatoes, soups, and other softer options are easy to eat and are less likely to have little bits that stick around in wires and brackets.

 Any crunchy fruits or veggies could prove difficult as well.
 Let’s just say corn should be a “no-go” whether you have braces or not!
 Also, any chewy bread or pizza should be cut up into small pieces before consumption.

 At the movies – skip the popcorn

 Not only are those little kernels bound to get stuck in your braces, but eating popcorn can potentially damage your braces.
 Nothing will ruin Date Night like breaking a bracket in the middle of a movie.
 Also, be sure to avoid any sticky, hard chocolate or candy items.
 Instead, order a refreshing ICEE or soda.
 You can even split a delicious soft pretzel – just be sure to eat it in small pieces!